orsonteodoro/gcf2/README.md

 * GCF_SHOW_FLAGS -- Display the contents of all *FLAGS
 * GIB_PER_CORE -- Number of gigabytes (GiB) per core used to check swap condition.
 It can be in decimal (e.g. 1.5).
+* HEAVY_SWAP_MARGIN -- The amount in GiB that the computer freezes.
+When it reaches this level for a period of time it will recommend applying makeopts-severe-swapping.conf to the package.
+To measure it use the one liner in make.conf and divide the GiB by total RAM and change the factor.
-* HEAVY_SWAP_MARGIN -- The amount in GiB that the hard drive light on the computer is always on or starts to delay.
+* LIGHT_SWAP_MARGIN -- The amount in GiB that the hard drive light on the computer is always on or starts to delay.
 When it reaches the level in a period of time it will recommend applying makeopts-swappy.conf to the package.
-* LIGHT_SWAP_MARGIN -- The amount in GiB that the computer freezes.
-When it reaches this level for a period of time it will recommend applying makeopts-severe-swapping.conf to the package.
+One way to measure ahead of time is to calculate the typical total RSS load in GiB when not emerging subtracted by the RAM.
+The one-liner is provided in make.conf.
 * MPROCS -- The number of compiler/linker processes per CPU core
 * NCORES -- The number of CPU Cores
 * NSEC_FREEZE -- The number of tolerable seconds for freeze (aka severe swap).